mattermost/docs/source/deploy/install-database.rst

 Install a database
 ==================

-You only need one database: either MySQL or PostgreSQL.
+To run a Mattermost server, you need a database: either MySQL or PostgreSQL.
 See the `database software requirements <https://docs.mattermost.com/install/software-hardware-requirements.html#database-software>`__ documentation for details on version support.

 .. tip::